Tributes paid to ‘inspirational’ Baroness May Blood, who has died aged 84

 “She was a role model as a community worker, trade unionist, activist for integrated education and promoter of the needs of the people.
 She was one of our finest and will be sorely missed.”

+May Blood grew up in a working class community in Belfast before leaving school at a young age to work in the Blackstaff Linen Mill in west of the city.

-Her time as a trade unionist striving for better conditions – shorter hours and more money – for the Belfast mills’ mostly female workforce was also praised.
+Although she enjoyed her time at the mill, she was exposed to hard working conditions which she would later work as a trade unionist to improve – fighting for shorter hours and more money for the Belfast mills’ mostly female workforce.

 SDLP leader and MP Colum Eastwood said she would be remembered across the North, but particularly in west Belfast.